Step Away From The Computer

 I’m 50/50 on turning off the internet.
 Since I’ve been working so much on the guide book lately and it’s so research intensive, I do leave my internet on, but I turn my email client off.
 That works pretty well for me.

 The thing I most need to work on is taking breaks.
-Sussman sites studies that show people are more productive if they take a quarter of each hour to step away from their work, but I just can’t bring myself to do it.
+Sussman cites studies that show people are more productive if they take a quarter of each hour to step away from their work, but I just can’t bring myself to do it.
 Maybe because my writing time seems so precious, since the rest of my day belongs to the family, I just don’t want to stop.
 I feel like break time is wasted time.

 Still, it would probably be good for me.
 Just to get up and walk around a bit.
 Maybe I could get back out in my garden for a few minutes a day.
 That might actually be nice.
 But I don’t think I can do 15 minutes every hour.
 That’s a quarter of my work day.